-Speaking English is a gift you can give your child.
-It will make their future easier and will enrich their life.
-Wherever you live, you can’t always fight the educational system for teaching languages in some countries is dire.
+Speaking English may make their future easier and enrich their life.
+Unfortunately, the educational system for teaching languages in some countries is dire.
 Kids can spend years in English class and know nothing.
 The textbook-based, board-centric teaching gives poor results unless students study in their own time.
-However, you can take matters into your own hands by finding a private tutor and giving them this web page or by doing the job yourself, without formal training.
+However, you can take matters into your own hands by finding a private tutor and giving them this web page.
+Alternatively, follow my method and do the job yourself, without formal training.

 After years of studying foreign languages and teaching English, I know how important the early years are in helping your child get ahead.
 So read on or how to teach a child to speak English; here are some easy, actionable steps to help you and your child get to where you want to be!

 How to teach a child to speak English.

-Immediate steps you can take to help your child learn to speak English:
+Four immediate steps you can take to help your child learn to speak English:

 Sign up for our free games!
 These will allow your child to have fun while learning new vocabulary and grammar.

 Watch the ‘how to teach a child to speak English’ video at the top of this page!
 You will see with your own eyes that these games teach English in a fun and relaxed environment for your child.

 Show your child encouragement through smiles and praise, whatever the outcome of the lesson.